-In many cases our uncertain tax positions are related to tax years that remain subject to examination by the relevant taxable authorities.
-The following table summarizes these open tax years by major jurisdiction:
+In many cases our uncertain tax positions are related to tax years that remain subject to examination by the relevant tax authorities.
+The following table summarizes these open tax years by major jurisdiction as of June 30, 2007:

-Oj pen Tax Year
+Open Tax Year

 Jurisdiction Examination in progress Examination not yet initiated

 United States (1) 1996 - 2005 2006

 United Kingdom 1999 - 2005 2006

 Canada (1) 1991 - 2004 2005 - 2006

 Germany (1) 1998 - 2004 2005 - 2006

 France 2000 - 2005 2006

 Netherlands 2002, 2004 - 2005 2000 - 2001, 2003, 2006

 Australia N/A 2003 - 2006

 China N/A 1997 - 2006

 India 2002 - 2005 2006

-1- includes federal as well as state, provincial or similar local jurisdictions, as applicable
+(1) includes federal as well as state, provincial or similar local jurisdictions, as applicable

-Unrecognized tax benefits for the above listed examinations in progress were \$502 million as of January 1, 2007.
-Based on the outcome of these examinations, or as a result of the expiration of statute of limitations for specific jurisdictions, it is reasonably possible that the related unrecognized tax benefits for tax positions taken regarding previously filed tax returns, will materially change from those recorded as liabilities for uncertain tax positions in our financial statements at January 1, 2007.
+Based on the outcome of these examinations, or as a result of the expiration of statute of limitations for specific jurisdictions, it is reasonably possible that the related unrecognized tax benefits for tax positions taken regarding previously filed tax returns, will materially change from those recorded as liabilities for uncertain tax positions in our financial statements.
 In addition, the outcome of these examinations may impact the valuation of certain deferred tax assets (such as net operating losses) in future periods.
-Based on the number of tax years currently under audit by the relevant Federal, State and foreign tax authorities, the Company anticipates that several of these audits may be finalized in the foreseeable future.
-However, based on the status of these examinations, and the protocol of finalizing audits by the relevant tax authorities, which could include formal legal proceedings, it is not possible to estimate the impact of any amount of such changes, if any, to previously recorded uncertain tax positions.
-There have been no significant changes to the status of these examinations during the quarter ended March 31, 2007.
+Based on the number of tax years currently under audit by the relevant federal, state and foreign tax authorities, the Company anticipates that several of these audits may be finalized in the foreseeable future.
+However, based on the status of these examinations, and the protocol of finalizing audits by the relevant tax authorities, which could include formal legal proceedings, at this time it is not possible to estimate the impact of any amount of such changes, if any, to previously recorded uncertain tax positions.